18 Best Flowering Shrubs: Garden Shrubs for Your Landscape

 Potentilla fruticosa (Potentilla fruticosa)

-Quickly growing only to about 2-4 feet tall and wide, this low maintenance shrub makes a great attraction to a small garden as ground cover.
+The Potentilla shrubs are fast growing to about 2-4 feet tall and wide.
+They are low maintenance shrub that make a great addition to a small garden.
 Gorgeous flowers cover it from late spring until frost.

 It's also drought and salt tolerant.